Taslim-M/The-Movies-Dataset/README.md

 DimensionalityReductionPCA.ipynb - Apply PCA, selectKBest, selectPercentile

 Gridsearch #4 XXX - Apply Gridsearch for each of the classifiers, find the best params for normal data and data with feature selection and/or dimensionality reduction.

+The npy files are used to save data after pre-processing, and loading them subsequently.